aswinram1997/DataScience_Portfolio/README.md

 <center><img src="images/Estimating Prefabricated Residential Direct Construction Costs with ML.png"/></center>

 ---
-### 2.2 Estimating Prefabricated Residential Indirect Construction Costs with ML
+### 2.2 Indirect Construction Cost Estimation with ML

 <div style="text-align: justify">Accurately allocating indirect construction costs is a critical challenge that directly impacts business profitability and competitiveness.
 To tackle this challenge, I have developed an application that seamlessly integrates two powerful time series-based ML models.
 The first model predicts monthly square footage demand, while the second model forecasts operating costs.
 By calculating the demand-to-operating cost ratio, this innovative application empowers efficient allocation of indirect costs across jobs leading to enhanced profitability and, a strong competitive position in the residential construction industry.
 The time series models underlying the developed application achieved a significant 49% and 37% improvement in MAE compared to baseline models.
 </div>